BarryRip/CS-4100-Sword-Fighting/README.md

 ### Step 2: Unity Setup
 If you don't have Unity installed, the process for that is pretty simple.
 I'd recommend getting started with [this](https://docs.unity3d.com/hub/manual/index.html) tutorial on installing Unity Hub, which allows you to manage your Unity projects and install different versions of Unity.

+For this project, you will want Unity 2022.3 downloaded.
+The specific version I used was 2022.3.11f1.

+Open UnityHub and click the "Open" button on the top right.
+Navigate to the location that you cloned this Github repo, and select the SwordFightingUnity directory to open.
+This should launch Unity and load the Unity project, with all the necessary project settings and packages.

 ## Important Notes
 ### About Comments